TaykhoomDalal/pype/README.md

 --bfiles_directory /path/to/bfiles/directory

 This is the directory where the BIM/BED/FAM files are located.
-This data should come directly from the UK Biobank.
+This data should come directly from the biobank data source.
 If the data is not in this format (for example BGEN), it can be converted using the plink2 command line tool using the follow script for each bgen file for each chromosome:

 ```bash
 plink2 --bgen /path/to/ukb_chr$1.bgen ref-last \